 Why George chose Hamilton Island

 George was very keen to live in a tropical island setting.
 Perhaps his father’s stories told to George when he was a sailor might have influenced his taste for sunny tropical locations.
-His father would often talk about the green tropical places he saw in the Pacific ocean during his time as a sailor.
+His father would often talk about the green tropical places he saw in the Pacific Ocean during his time as a sailor.

 Olivia Harrison reportedly said that “The huts were to the right and the main house on the left.
 The living room featured a tree trunk that George found on the island.